 Employees are eligible to participate in a section 401(k) tax-qualified, defined contribution plan (the "401(k) Plan"), which helps employees save for retirement through a tax-advantaged combination of employee and company contributions and directly manage their retirement plan assets through a variety of investment options.
 Under the plan, participants may elect to defer up to 30% of their eligible compensation on a pre-tax basis (or on a post-tax basis via a Roth contribution), subject to certain limitations under the Internal Revenue Code of 1986, as amended (the "Code").
 In addition, we make the following contributions to the 401(k) Plan for the benefit of our employees, including our NEOs: (i) 3% of the employee's eligible compensation, and (ii) an amount equal to the employee's contributions to the 401(k) Plan up to 5% of the employee's eligible compensation.
 The 5% matching contribution by the Company was suspended on June 1, 2020 but was reinstated effective January 1, 2021.
-In addition, we may also make discretionary contributions to the 401(k) Plan for the benefit of employees.
+In addition, we may also make discretionary contributions to the 401(k) Plan for the benefit of employees depending on our performance.
+Company contributions to the 401(k) Plan may be subject to certain limitations under the Code for certain employees.
 We do not maintain a defined benefit pension plan or a nonqualified deferred compensation plan for our NEOs or other employees.